theshoeshiner/sas-utils/README.md

-# sas-xport
+# sas-utils

-Java library for working with SAS Xport Files
+Java library for working with SAS Files

 This library is mostly a Java port of the python xport module (https://pypi.org/project/xport/) with some significant performance optimizations, namely the ability to stream observation records instead of reading them all into memory.